bensxnisaac/Financial-Analyzer/README.md

 # Financial-Analyzer

-Analyzes financial records to give smart dashboards and intellegence.
+Analyzes financial records to give smart dashboards and intelligence.